 Different Types of Joint Ownership

-In the UK, there are two primary forms of joint ownership: joint tenants and tenants in common.
-Each has distinct implications for inheritance tax.
+In England and Wales, there are two primary forms of joint property ownership: joint tenants and tenants in common.
+Each has very different implications for what happens when one owner dies.

 Impact on Inheritance Tax Liabilities